TaniaD13/handbook/qa.md

 * Ensure that company logo is linked to the homepage.

-* Check that load time for site pages is optimized (confirm with multiple sources) such as GTMetrix and Pingdom tools.
+* Check that load time for site pages is optimized.

 * Try a non-existing address on your page to check the 404 page and 404 redirect pages are in place